okaythen11/okaythen11.github.io/_pages/about.md

 But how do they function?
 Diffusion models utilize 2 main principles the forward diffsuion and the backward diffusion during the forward diffusion we continusoulsy add uniformly distributed noise over T timesteps to our training image x0 till there is only noise left at xT.
 In the backwards diffusion we try to revert this whole process by substractiong noise from in T uniformly timesteps, here we try to achieve the same noise level as our corresponding point in time xt from the forward diffusion.
 This is supposed to teach the model how to denoise images or rather noise to create and image.
 ![illustration forward and backward diffusion process](/images/DiffusionProcessTraining.png)
 ![inference diffusion](/images/inference%20diffusion.png)

 Existing Methods
 ------
-Among existing methods to speed up diffusion model inference there are Solvers and curvature rectification,Reduction of model size and the reduction of sampling steps then there is also step distillation.
+Among existing methods to speed up diffusion model inference there are Solvers and curvature rectification,Reduction of model size and the reduction of sampling steps or step distillation.
 Solvers and curvature rectification aim to linearize diffusion during inference, naturally when we try to predict the next step in inference or gradient descent having a more linear function will allow us to move further along to the desired value without accuracy loss.
 ![linearization](/images/linearization.png)
-Reducing the model size will reduce the step cost making it cheaper
+Reducing the model size will reduce the step cost making it cheaper and faster to use, this is a very usefull improvement so long as the performance is similar to a larger model, to ensure this one could use model distillation about which we will learn more later in this blog.

+To really scale a diffusion for even faster interference and even real time applications just reducing the model size is not sufficient and we need further improvements such as reducing the sampling step count or step distillation

 Model